opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     Open it with an Internet browser and check if all the elements are displayed in a nested list where they can be opened and closed to display or hide the related contents.

 .. _editing_html_xsheet_appearance:

 Editing HTML Xsheet Appearance
 ''''''''''''''''''''''''''''''
-The HTML xsheet appearance can be defined by editing thexsheet.css file available in the folder ``OpenToonz 1.x stuff\profiles\layouts\settings`` .
+The HTML xsheet appearance can be defined by editing thexsheet.css file available in the folder ``OpenToonz_stuff\profiles\layouts\settings`` .

 The ``xsheet.css``  is a Cascading Style Sheet file that is used to define the colors, layout, and other aspects of the HTML xsheet file.
 It can be edited with any text editor software, e.g. Notepad or TextEdit.